rse/componentjs-tracing/app/sv/README.md

 This server module handles the websocket based communication with the analysis [SPA](http://en.wikipedia.org/wiki/Single-page_application) and the [remote plug-in](../../assets/plugins#remote-plug-in)
-It basically provides two websocket endpoints
+It basically provides the interception proxy and two websocket endpoints:

 * **join:** issued when a socket wants to subscribe to incoming traces
 * **trace:** issued when a socket wants to drop a new trace